-BIO 201: Human Anatomy and Physiology I
+BIO 201 : Human Anatomy and Physiology I

 This course covers the structure and function of the human body.
 Included is an orientation of the human body; a study of cells and tissues, joints, the integumentary, skeletal, muscular, and nervous systems; and the senses.
-Dissection, histological studies, and physiology are featured in the laboratory experience.
-A 120-minute laboratory is required.
+Dissection, histological studies, and physiology may be featured in the laboratory experience.
+A 120-minute laboratory per week is required.